 This is how ransomware encrypts Google Drive through Google Drive and the Google Backup & Sync app.
 This is exactly how it’s going to target Team Drives through Drive File Stream.
 Along all the good and easy, Drive File Stream makes Team Drives vulnerable to ransomware.
 You need only one employee in your company to install Drive File Stream, and all Team Drives’ files may become infected with Ransomware.

-Every G Suite admin knows that the only way to get the file back to it’s previous condition (before the attack occurred) is to restore it from a 3rd-party cloud storage where they have the data backed up.
+Every G Suite admin knows that the only way to get the file back to it’s previous condition (before the attack occurred) is to restore it from a third-party cloud storage where they have the data backed up.
 In this case, Team Drives backup becomes an obligatory tool for the cyber security system, especially by the time Drive File Stream becomes available.
-Backups guarantee you will be able to recover lost data, but they don’t guarantee that you will do it quickly, as the G Suite admin has to first find out about the infection, evaluate the damaged files, find each of them in the backup snapshot, and run the recovery process.
+G Suite backups guarantee you will be able to recover lost data, but they don’t guarantee that you will do it quickly, as the G Suite admin has to first find out about the infection, evaluate the damaged files, find each of them in the backup snapshot, and run the recovery process.

 - Use the Restore-in-Time machine, which allows you to access any version of the documents.